 There are in essence two major types of VOD content – skippable and unskippable.
-For the most part you are unable to choose between these when buying from (or signing up to) an ad network, so other metrics must be considered.
+For the most part, you are unable to choose between these when buying from (or signing up to) an ad network, so other metrics must be considered.

 Here’s how it looks:

-The issue with this is that most video ads are clickable, and if a user clicks a video ad the ad will stop while the user goes to the destination website.
+The issue with this is that most video ads are clickable.
+If a user clicks a video ad, the ad will stop while the user goes to the destination website.
 So when someone clicks a video ad, despite the ad arguably doing it’s job and creating traffic for the site, it will harm the metric that some advertisers want – % watched.

 Pre-Roll / VOD Advice for Site Owners

 If you have video or flash game content on your site then we highly recommend you look into providing pre-roll advertising.
-The CPM for pre-roll ads is generally much higher than other forms of online ad and so could be a comparatively great earner for you.
+The CPM for pre-roll ads is generally much higher than other forms of online ads and so could be a comparatively great earner for you.

 If you sign up with an ad network however they will likely help you through your setup, so it’s a good idea to take a look at them.
-A couple reasonable video networks to get you started are YouTube Video Ads and BrightRoll.
+A couple of reasonable video networks to get you started are YouTube Video Ads and BrightRoll.

 Pre-Roll / VOD Advice for Ad Buyers

 If you have the ability and budget to produce and buy VOD advertising then you should seriously consider it.
-Still a somewhat fragmented market, video ads can be bought from most regular ad networks as well as a some specialising in video only.
+Still a somewhat fragmented market, video ads can be bought from most regular ad networks as well as some specialising in video only.

 Find out moreGlossary Index